-The Daily Flyer
+The Weekly Flyer

 Crafting an e-mail that will be read by the receivers can be a challenge.
 You want to make your e-mail informative, simple, and easily understood.
 Have a subject title heading that gets to the point, perhaps introduced by terms like “INVITATION” or “UPCOMING EVENT” before giving specifics.
 For example, “INVITATION: Fundraiser BBQ next Friday!
 Eat ‘n help raise $$$ for local kids,” lets your reader know what’s happening and what actions they can take.
 The e-mail body text should again have a big title that perhaps goes into more detail about your event and RSVP contact info on the line immediately following.
 Use a couple lines of text afterwards to tell why your club is doing this event and why people should come.
 Just remember to always put the important information first.
 If relevant, end your message with the EVENT NAME, DATE, TIME, & PLACE in list form, RSVP contact info and RSVP deadline.

 Keep in mind the different methods people use to check e-mail.
 Not everyone will have Garamond Font!
 Lucida Handwriting is hard to read—shocking!
 Too many changes in font, size, and color can quickly turn off even the most willing mail checker.
 Be alert to formatting pitfalls that could otherwise botch a well-written e-mail.
 Stick with a basic, easy-to-read font, and a dark font color.
 You can certainly use a different font size for headings vs. body text.
 Just don’t go overboard like this: “This week, we will be having an awesome BBQ, so come on down and JOIN US!!!!!! [insert random emoticon]” Annoying, isn’t it?